scottmudge/OctoPrint-MeatPack/README.md

 With both plugins combined, I was able to compress a 5 MB gcode file of a cylinder (best-case scenario for Arc Welder) to 500 kB, a **10x reduction** in size!

-If using a Prusa MK3, I also recommend creating a local fork of the MeatPack MK3 firmware (linked above), and merging in FormalLurker's MK3 fork, which improves the quality and efficiency of the 7arc motion-planning feature of the MK3 firmware.
+If using a Prusa MK3, I also recommend creating a local fork of the MeatPack MK3 firmware (linked above), and merging in FormalLurker's MK3 fork, which improves the quality and efficiency of the arc motion-planning feature of the MK3 firmware.

 ## Current Features (v1.5.21)